squattingmonk/nwn-core-framework/README.md

 Note that `util_i_library.nss` will still not compile on its own, since it's meant to be included in other scripts that implement its functions.

+## Usage
+- Import `core_framework.erf` into your module.
+- Read and customize `core_c_config.nss`.
+If you make changes, be sure to recompile all scripts.
+- Set the module's `OnModuleLoad` event script to `hook_nwn.nss`.
+If you set `AUTO_HOOK_MODULE_EVENTS` in `core_c_config.nss` to `FALSE`, you will need to set all other module events to `hook_nwn.nss` as well.
+- Set other event scripts to `hook_nwn.nss` as you wish.
+You can do this manually in the toolset or by script using `HookObjectEvents()` from `core_i_framework.nss`.

+Note: some events may be triggered before the module loads.
+An example is the OnAreaEnter event being triggered by NPCs placed in the toolset.
+If you want to capture these, you will either have to set those event scripts to `hook_nwn.nss` manually or somehow call `InitializeCoreFramework()` from `core_i_framework.nss` before they are run (e.g., using NWNX).

 ## Acknowledgements
 This system was heavily influenced by [HCR2](https://neverwintervault.org/project/nwn1/script/hcr2-nwn1-core-framework-and-systems-final-nbde-hcr2-15)